ErikMcClure/sweetiebot/README.md

 ## Configuration

-Upon being added to a server, Sweetiebot will begin with all her commands and modules disabled, pending configuration. **Only the owner of a server can setup Sweetie Bot.
-No one else can, even if they have admin rights.** This is to ensure that members of the server cannot abuse the bot during the configuration process - the owner of the server can run any command, even if it's disabled (except for !update, !removealias and !announce, which can only be run by the bot owner).
-Sweetiebot should send you a PM when she is first added with instructions on how to run the `!setup` command. **You must run `!setup` to configure Sweetie Bot for your server!** `!setup` takes the following parameters, in order:
+Upon being added to a server, Sweetiebot will begin with all her commands and modules disabled, pending configuration. **Only users with admin rights can setup a server.** This is to ensure that members of the server cannot abuse the bot during the configuration process - the owner of the server can run any command, even if it's disabled (except for !update, !removealias and !announce, which can only be run by the bot owner).
+Sweetiebot should send the owner of the server a PM when she is first added with instructions on how to run the `!setup` command. **You must run `!setup` to configure Sweetie Bot for your server!** `!setup` takes the following parameters, in order:

 * **Mod Role** should be set to a role shared by all moderators.
 It is used to alert moderators and also allows the moderators to bypass command restrictions imposed by certain modules.
 * **Mod Channel** should be set to whatever channel the moderators would like to recieve notifications on, such as potential raids, spammers being silenced, etc.